nextcloud/documentation/user_manual/files/deleted_file_management.rst

 1. User1 shares a folder "test" with User2 and User3
 2. User2 (the recipient) deletes a file/folder "sub" inside of "test"
-3. The folder "sub" will be moved to the trashbin of both User1 (owner) and User2 (recipient)
+3. The folder "sub" will be moved to the trash bin of both User1 (owner) and User2 (recipient)
 4. But User3 will not have a copy of "sub" in their trash bin